Volumes Manager Command

 A Stockpile Boundary type can be used with either a single surface or a pair of surfaces to determine the volumes of the stockpile(s).

-An Earthworks Boundary type can only be used with two surfaces to compute the earthworks volumes between the two surfaces.
+An Earthworks Boundary type can be used with two surfaces to compute the earthworks volumes between the two surfaces or the progress volumes between multiple surfaces.

 The Other type is there for a scenario where the volume being computed is neither a Stockpile or an Earthworks volume calculation.
 The Other type requires two surfaces for the volume calculation.
 At this time the Other type is identical to an Earthworks type boundary or boundary collection, it has a minor influence on the volume reports that are generated.